-The Six Flags Season Pass and Dining Pass are at the top of the list.
+The Six Flags Season Pass and Dining Pass used to be at the top of the list but it’s slipped to the bottom.
 By combining both passes you get an all-inclusive experience that can save you a ton of money while having fun almost all year long.
 Unfortunately the Cost have gone up significantly and while you can still find rates under $60 they are usually only for a single park and do not include parking.
 Generally speaking if your home park is the park you will frequent a lot this is still a great value.

 Six Flags used to offers specials where you can get their top-level pass for around $52 for an annual pass.
 This allows use at all six flags around the country.
 Similarly, they offer specials for their top-level dining pass for around $80 per person often with a free refill drink cup.
 The highest level pass is good at all parks in the country.
 We usually just purchase 2 dining passes to share among our family of 4.
 We split meals at lunch and dinner and allow the kids to use the snack credits each day and share the 2 drink refill mugs.
 Our Total is usually around $400 for the year.
 However, as with many amusement parks prices have nearly tripled.
 You can now get Diamond passes for $150 per person giving you access to all Six Flags locations and a 2 meal dining pass is also $150, with a 1meal dining plan being $100.
 Season passes include a refill cup so if you won’t eat at the park often it’s not a bad deal.
 2 dining plans and 4 season passes will now run, around $800 nearly double the price before 2020.